lorenzoferrante/ShortifyActions/documentation.md

 `ShortifyActions2://`

 ## Paths
-There are two paths that are currently supported, `/add` and `/addJSON`
+There are two paths that are currently supported: `/add` and `/addJSON`

 ## `/add`
 The `/add` path lets you add just one action.
 To do so, you need to specify 3 parameters: